Marc van Roosmalen: Controversies

 In 2002, he was fined by the IBAMA (Brazilian Ministry of the Environment's Enforcement Agency) for illegal transportation of monkeys and orchids from the unexplored Amazonian region of Serra do Aracá.
 In April 2003, Van Roosmalen was fired from his senior scientist job with the federal institute INPA for alleged 'illegal' export abroad of environmental genetic samples.

 In 2007, he was arrested by the Brazilian government for illegally keeping orphaned monkeys in a monkey refuge at his house in Manaus and for misappropriation of Brazilian public funds.
 He was sentenced to 14+ years in prison.
 Van Roosmalen claims that he over and over applied for permits for his monkey preserve.
 He was placed in the notorious Raimundo Vidal Pessoa Penitentiary in Manaus-AM.
 At one point Van Roosmalen shared a cell with two violent crack addicts whose drug debts he had to pay to stay alive.
 After three months in 'hell on earth', he was set free on appeal.

 Van Roosmalen told a Wired news reporter that he has a video of two ex-policemen knocking on his door immediately after tucking revolvers into their pants.
-Believing that he would be killed if he stayed, he and his partner Vivian Garcia went on the run to the Carribean Island of Margarita with no plans to return to their home in Manaus as of August 2007.
+Believing that he would be killed if he stayed, he and his partner Vivian Garcia went on the run to the Caribbean Island of Margarita with no plans to return to their home in Manaus as of August 2007.
 In exile, on contract with a Dutch publishing house, Van Roosmalen began to write popular-scientific books about his life in the Amazon.
 In December 2008, he was fully absolved from all alleged "crimes against Mother Nature" by the Supreme Court in Brasilia-DF.

 In 2010, Marc van Roosmalen received a grant from the Scholar Rescue Fund of the Institute of International Education in NY.
 He was appointed as a Distinguished Scholar in Residence for the 2010-2011 academic year at Bard College.

 Van Roosmalen's dwarf porcupine and Van Roosmalen's dwarf marmoset are discovered by and named after him.
 He named the Prince Bernhard's titi after the late Prince Bernhard of the Netherlands, co-founder and former president of the WWF.